-A. Membership.
-The Election Board shall consist of five Board Members elected by the Little River Band of Ottawa Indians Registered Voters in accordance with the Constitution Article IX, Section 4(a).

-- B. Term of Office.
+- A. Membership.
+The Election Board shall consist of five Board Members elected by the Little River Band of Ottawa Indians Registered Voters in accordance with the Constitution Article IX, Section 4(a). - B. Term of Office.
 The term of office for an Election Board Member shall be four (4) years and staggered. - C. Officers & Duties.
-The Election Board, every two (2) years, shall select from its members, a Chairperson and a Secretary.
-All members are eligible for re-election every two years. - I. Chairperson.
+The Election Board, every two (2) years, shall select from its members, a Chairperson, and a Secretary.
+All members are eligible for re-election every two years. - 1.
+Chairperson.
 The Chairperson shall be responsible for presiding at all meetings, set special meetings, work with the Secretary to draft agendas, communicate with vendors on behalf of the Election Board, communicate with other branches of the Tribal government on behalf of the Election Board, execute documents in the name of the Election Board, and perform other duties as may be ordered by the Election Board. - 2.
 Secretary.
-The Secretary will keep minutes for each meeting showing the date, time, place, members present, members absent, any decisions made, and held.
+The Secretary is responsible for maintaining records including but not limited to minutes for each meeting showing the date, time, members present, members absent, any decisions made, and held.
 The minutes will include all roll call votes taken at the meeting.
-The Secretary shall also act as custodian for the Election Board's files and records.
-The Secretary will conduct a meeting, if the Chairperson is unable to attend.
-The Secretary along with the Chairperson will have signing powers over all documents. - 3.
-Resignation.
-A member may resign their office at any time by giving written notice to the Election Board.
-The Election Board shall elect a replacement to complete the remainder of the member's term. - D. Causes for Removal of an Election Board Member.
+The Secretary shall also function as custodian for the Election Board's files and records.
+The Secretary will conduct a meeting if the Chairperson is unable to attend.
+The Secretary along with the Chairperson will have signing powers over all documents.
+Any Election Board Member may be selected to take notes, draft minutes, or conduct other tasks as directed by the Board.

+- D. Resignation.
+An Election Board member may resign their office at any time by giving written notice to the Election Board. - E. Causes for Removal of an Election Board Member.
 Chapter 14 of these Regulations states the reason for removal at Section 3(A).